Early Career Framework

 • View optional self-directed study resources

-• Attend a one-hour seminar online per half term
+• Attend a one-hour seminar per half term

 Year 2 Mentors

-Year 2 mentors are there to support ECTs in their second year to secure and further develop their pedagogical knowledge and skills in their subject and/or phase.
-Mentors attend a face-to-face induction and two online seminars throughout the course of the year.
+Year 2 mentors attend a face-to-face induction and two online seminars throughout the course of the year.
 A further three pre-recorded seminars are available to all Year 2 mentors to enhance their expertise:

 Compulsory SeminarsOptional Training